vishalcloudyuga/dcos-docs/1.9/overview/architecture/node-types.md

 For example, having three master nodes allows one to be down; having five master nodes allows two to be down, allowing for failure during a rolling update.
 Additional master nodes can be added for additional risk tolerance.

-DC/OS currently only allows specifying the number of master nodes at install time, due mostly to the complexity of changing the quorum and configuration of multiple components with leaders on different nodes.
+The number of master nodes can only be specified during installation.
+This is primarily because of the complexity of changing the quorum and configuration of multiple components with leaders on different nodes.
+This may change in the future.

 ## Agent Nodes

 A DC/OS agent node is a node on which user tasks are run.

-Agent nodes contain a few DC/OS components, including most notably a Mesos agent process.
+Agent nodes contain a few DC/OS components, including a Mesos agent process.

 Agent nodes can be public or private, depending on agent and network configuration.